Karfim/PianoScore/README.md

 # PianoScore
-The score described in Table I.
+The fold 'piano score' contains the score described in Table I.
+The fold 'alignment path' contains the ground truth alignment path of 12nd song.